0xPr0xy/soundcloud-cli/README.txt

-This is a soundcloud client for the command line that supports searching and streaming soundcloud video's from the command line.
+This is a soundcloud client for the command line that supports searching and streaming soundcloud songs from the command line.

 Requirements: